HugeGraph-Loader Quick Start

 3.3.2.4 Kafka input source

-• type: input source type, kafka or KAFKA, required;
+- type: input source type,

-• bootstrap_server: set the list of kafka bootstrap servers;
+, required; - bootstrap_server: set the list of kafka bootstrap servers;

-• topic: the topic to subscribe to;
+- topic: the topic to subscribe to;

-• group: group of Kafka consumers;
+- group: group of Kafka consumers;

-• from_beginning: set whether to read from the beginning;
+- from_beginning: set whether to read from the beginning;

-• format: format of the local file, options are CSV, TEXT and JSON, must be uppercase, required;
+- format: format of the local file, options are CSV, TEXT and JSON, must be uppercase, required;

-• header: column name of each column of the file, if not specified, the first line of the data file will be used as the header; when the file itself has a header and the header is specified, the first line of the file will be treated as an ordinary data line; JSON files do not need to specify the header, optional;
+- header: column name of each column of the file, if not specified, the first line of the data file will be used as the header; when the file itself has a header and the header is specified, the first line of the file will be treated as an ordinary data line; JSON files do not need to specify the header, optional;

-• delimiter: delimiter of the file line, default is comma “,” as delimiter, JSON files do not need to specify, optional;
+- delimiter: delimiter of the file line, default is comma “,” as delimiter, JSON files do not need to specify, optional;

-• charset: encoding charset of the file, default is UTF-8, optional;
+- charset: encoding charset of the file, default is UTF-8, optional;

-• date_format: customized date format, default value is yyyy-MM-dd HH:mm:ss, optional; if the date is presented in the form of timestamp, this item must be written as timestamp (fixed);
+- date_format: customized date format, default value is yyyy-MM-dd HH:mm:ss, optional; if the date is presented in the form of timestamp, this item must be written as timestamp (fixed);

-• time_zone: set which time zone the date data is in, default is GMT+8, optional;
+- time_zone: set which time zone the date data is in, default is GMT+8, optional;

-• skipped_line: the line you want to skip, composite structure, currently can only configure the regular expression of the line to be skipped, described by the child node regex, the default is not to skip any line, optional;
+- skipped_line: the line you want to skip, composite structure, currently can only configure the regular expression of the line to be skipped, described by the child node regex, the default is not to skip any line, optional;

-• early_stop: the record pulled from Kafka broker at a certain time is empty, stop the task, default is false, only for debugging, optional;
+- early_stop: the record pulled from Kafka broker at a certain time is empty, stop the task, default is false, only for debugging, optional;

 3.3.3 Vertex and Edge Mapping

 The nodes of vertex and edge mapping (a key in the JSON file) have a lot of the same parts.
-The same parts are introduced first, and then the unique nodes of vertex map and edge map are introduced respectively.
+The same parts are introduced first, and then the unique nodes of vertex map

 Nodes of the same section

-• field_mapping: Map the column name of the input source column to the attribute name of the vertex/edge, optional;
+to which the vertex/edge data to be imported belongs, required; - field_mapping: Map the column name of the input source column to the attribute name of the vertex/edge, optional;

-• value_mapping: map the data value of the input source to the attribute value of the vertex/edge, optional;
+- value_mapping: map the data value of the input source to the attribute value of the vertex/edge, optional;

-• null_values: You can specify some strings to represent null values, such as “NULL”.
+, optional; - null_values: You can specify some strings to represent null values, such as “NULL”.
 If the vertex/edge attribute corresponding to this column is also a nullable attribute, the value of this attribute will not be set when constructing the vertex/edge, optional ;

-• update_strategies: If the data needs to be updated in batches in a specific way, you can specify a specific update strategy for each attribute (see below for details), optional;
+- update_strategies: If the data needs to be updated in batches in a specific way, you can specify a specific update strategy for each attribute (see below for details), optional;

-• unfold: Whether to unfold the column, each unfolded column will form a row with other columns, which is equivalent to unfolding into multiple rows; for example, the value of a certain column (id column) of the file is [1,2,3], The values of other columns are 18,Beijing.
-When unfold is set, this row will become 3 rows, namely: 1,18,Beijing, 2,18,Beijing and 3,18, Beijing.
-Note that this will only expand the column selected as id.
-Default false, optional;
+- unfold: Whether to unfold the column, each unfolded column will form a row with other columns, which is equivalent to unfolding into multiple rows; for example, the value of a certain column (id column) of the file is

 Update strategy supports 8 types: (requires all uppercase)

-1. Value accumulation: SUM
+- Value accumulation:

-3. Take the smaller of two numbers/dates: SMALLER
+- Take the smaller of two numbers/dates:

-4. Set property takes union: UNION
+- Set property takes union:

-5. Set attribute intersection: INTERSECTION
+- Set attribute intersection:

-6. List attribute append element: APPEND
+- List attribute append element:

-7. List/Set attribute delete element: ELIMINATE
+- List/Set attribute delete element:

-8. Override an existing property: OVERRIDE
+- Override an existing property:

 Note: If the newly imported attribute value is empty, the existing old data will be used instead of the empty value.
 For the effect, please refer to the following example